tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: will I ever want the description to varry?
 	- DONE: for now at least, use auto-gen description!
 	- DONE: clean up comments
-- TBD: refactor Switch
 - TBD: refactor Clothes => Garment
+	- TBD: rename class Clothes => Garment
+		- TBD: item_class_def
+		- TBD: mk_def_pkl
+	- TBD: decision about auto-gen try
+		- TBD: review how implemented in Creature show() and give()
+		- TBD: consider centralizing into a special buffer comment (e.g. active_gs.buff_try()  ) [for case of 'if try fails then pass']
+		- TBD: wear_descript & remove_desript attributes => auto-gen
+		- TBD: implement wear auto-gen (using 'try') on wear()
+		- TBD: extend take() method in Garment() and implement auto-gen using 'try'
+		- TBD: organize all auto-gens together in static_gbl.py
 	- TBD: sort out error when already wearing crown... ideally should be "You're already wearing"... not "not in your hand"
+	- TBD: doc_strings
+		- TBD: base doc_strings for Garment class and wear() method
+		- TBD: doc_string on where to include buffer text
 			- CANCEL: add 'remove descript' for Creature.remove_item() on royal_crown
-	- CANCEL: create Garment class-specific remove() method that calls take() ??
-	- TBD: create an is_worn() method and use in take to trigger 'remove text'
-	- TBD: or possibly extend take() in Garment()
-	- TBD: auto-gen keys
-		- TBD: implement try for auto-gen key on both append and remove methods
-		- TBD: consider auto-gen keys for all verb methods (probably not)
-		- TBD: Organize auto-gen keys together
-		- TBD: consider creating a separate dict for autogen keys
-	- TBD: doc_string on where to include buffer text
 			- essay should be in Garment class, wear() method
 			- example = wear / remove text
 			- tempting to put this in the append / remove methods - but then there's no way to silence them
 			- instead, all buffering should be centralized into the noun methods where 'silence mode' can be enforced
+		- TBD: also doc_string on why NOT remove() command (too many wrong ways to use)
+			- CANCEL: create Garment class-specific remove() method that calls take() ??
+	- TBD: clean-up
+		- TBD: comment out unused code
+		- TBD: testing
+		- TBD: clean up comments
+- TBD: update Food eat() with 'try' approach
+- TBD: refactor Switch
 - TBD: refactor Creature / attack() => 'attack x with y'
 	- TBD: Creature conditions to examine??
 		- definitely hunger & thirst once burt gains these traits